lsegal/yard/docs/GettingStarted.md

 (no markup).
 This can be used when the markup cannot be auto-detected using the extension of the filename, if the file has no extension, or if you want to override the auto-detection.

+By using `@encoding` you can specify a non-standard encoding.
+Note that `yardoc --charset` sets the global encoding (for all comments / files), so if you are using unicode across all your files, you can specify it there.
+Using the `@encoding` tag might be used to override the default global charset, say, if you had a localized `README.jp` file with SJIS data.
+Also note that this only affects Ruby 1.9.x, as Ruby 1.8 is not properly encoding aware.

 The `@title` tag allows you to specify a full title name for the document.
 By default, YARD uses the filename as the title of the document and lists